Regency Pain & Therapy Institute

 - Failed back surgery

 - Complex regional pain syndrome (CRPS)

 - Reflex sympathetic dystrophy syndrome (RSD)

 Roughly 50,000 neurostimulators are implanted in patients worldwide each year, so the treatment provides promising results.
 Plus, the spinal cord stimulator is an FDA-approved pain therapy, so you can feel confident that your treatment is going to be safe and effective.

 If you and your physician at Regency Pain & Therapy Institute decide that a spinal cord stimulator is right for you, they schedule you for a surgery date.
 Implanting the spinal cord stimulator is performed under local or general anesthesia, depending on your specific condition.

 Your practitioner carefully places leads along your spinal column.
 They attach all of the leads to the generator, which serves as the brain behind the entire system.
 After making a small incision in your abdomen or buttocks, your physician implants the SCS generator device and closes the incision.

 Depending on your specific spinal cord stimulator procedure and whether it’s temporary or permanent, you might be able to go home the same day.
 But your practitioner could recommend an overnight hospital stay.

-In either case, your dedicated practitioner from Arlington Pain & Therapy spends time counseling you on postsurgical care and how to regulate your spinal cord stimulator.
+In either case, your dedicated practitioner from Regency Pain & Therapy Institute spends time counseling you on postsurgical care and how to regulate your spinal cord stimulator.
 You should start experiencing pain relief within a few days.

-Find out if a spinal cord stimulator is right for you by booking an evaluation at Arlington Pain & Therapy today.
+Find out if a spinal cord stimulator is right for you by booking an evaluation at Regency Pain & Therapy Institute today.
 Call your nearest office directly.